William Johnstone (VC): Victoria Cross

-He was 31 years old, and a stoker in the Royal Navy during the Crimean War when the following deed took place for which he was awarded the VC.
+He was 31 years old, and a stoker in the Royal Navy during the Crimean War when the following deed took place for which he was awarded the Victoria Cross (VC).

 On 9 August 1854 in the Baltic, Leading Stoker Johnstone and a Lieutenant (John Bythesea) from HMS Arrogant, landed on the island of Vårdö, Åland off Finland in order to intercept important despatches from the tsar which were being sent via Vårdö to Bomarsund.
 The two men spent two nights reconnoitring the island, being helped by a local farmer and his daughter to evade capture by the Russians and on 12 August when the despatches arrived, they ambushed the five Russians carrying them.
-Two of the carriers dropped their mail bags and ran, but the other three surrendered and were taken to the Arrogant.
+Two of the couriers dropped their mail bags and ran, but the other three surrendered and were taken to the Arrogant.
 In this action the Officer and Leading Stoker were armed with just one pistol and a knife.
 Upon their return, the Commanders of both the English and French ships in the fleet were delighted.

 Johnstone was not in England when Queen Victoria held the first VC investiture at Hyde Park, London, on 26 June 1857.
 The medal was sent for presentation to the Commanding Officer of HMS Brunswick, who returned it to the Admiralty on 16 October 1857, Johnstone having died nine weeks earlier.
 His widow was sent his Victoria Cross by registered post.

-His RN records in the UK National Archives show he was a Leading Stoker until May 24, 1856 when he was made Ship's Cook until his demise.
+His RN records in the UK National Archives show he was a Leading Stoker until 24 May 1856 when he was made Ship's Cook until his death.
 It is worth noting that ship's cooks were often older, retired or injured seamen.
 As Johnstone was aged 33, it might be assumed that he had been injured.

 Birth

+Although John Johnson, alias William Johnstone, claimed to be born at Hanover, he was actually born somewhere near Kristinestad, Finland.
 In 2022, Finnish researchers discovered a Russian police report on the 1854 incident which resulted in Johnstone being awarded the Victoria Cross.
-In the report, a witness mentioned in passing that one of the Englishmen (ie Johnstone) spoke poor Swedish and claimed to be from Kristinestad in Finland, but had lived in England since his youth.
-This discovery was reported by Lord Michael Ashcroft in 2024.
+In the report, a witness mentioned in passing that one of the Englishmen (i.e. Johnstone) spoke poor Swedish and claimed to be from Kristinestad in Finland, but had lived in England since his youth.
+This discovery was reported by Lord Michael Ashcroft, owner of the world's largest collection of VCs, in 2024.

-So although John Johnson, alias William Johnstone, claimed to be born at Hanover, he was actually born somewhere near Kristinestad, Finland.

-Further research has revealed a candidate for the birth of the VC holder.
-Johan Fredric Lindroth was born on 6 August 1823.
-He arrived in Kristinestad in 1837 aged fourteen from a nearby village, Ilmola or Ilmajoki, after his father, a shoemaker with the same name, had died.
-His name occurred a second time in this list in 1841, registered as “gone”.
+Further research revealed a candidate for the birth of the VC holder.
+Johan Fredric Lindroth is listed as being born on 6 August 1823 and arriving in Kristinestad in 1837 aged fourteen from a nearby village, Ilmola or Ilmajoki, after his father, a shoemaker with the same name, had died.
+His name occurred a second time in this list in 1841, registered as "gone".
 After that, he vanished from Finnish records, at about the same time as John Johnson, born on the same day, started his career as a British seaman.
-DNA matches between descendants of William Johnstone and the Lindroth family confirm this hypothesis.
+DNA matches between descendants of William Johnstone and the Lindroth family confirmed this hypothesis.